xuqi2024/openflexure-microscope/docs/prepare_main_body.md

 {{BOM}}

 [utility knife]: parts/tools/utility-knife.md
-[precision wire cutters]: parts/tools/precision-wire-cutters.md
+[precision wire cutters]: parts/tools/precision-wire-cutters.md "{cat:tool, note:'Can use a utility knife if these are unavailable.'}"
 [M3 nut]: parts/mechanical.yml#Nut_M3_SS
 [2.5mm Ball-end Allen key]: parts/tools/2.5mmBallEndAllenKey.md

 ## Removing brim and supports {pagestep}

 The [main body][Main body](fromstep){cat: PrintedPart, qty:1} has some custom supports and a custom brim to remove.

-* Outer smart brim - Remove with [utility knife]{qty:1,cat:tool}
-* Inner smart brim - Remove with [utility knife]{qty:1}
-* Ties inside actuator column (6 total) - Remove with [precision wire cutters]{qty:1,cat:tool,note:"Can use a utility knife if these are unavailable."}
-* Ties for rear legs (4 total) - Remove with [precision wire cutters]{qty:1}

 These are highlighted in red in the following images.

 ![](renders/brim_and_ties1.png)
 ![](renders/brim_and_ties2.png)

+* Remove the brim with [utility knife]{qty:1,cat:tool}
+* Cut the ties inside actuator column (6 total) with the [precision wire cutters]{qty:1}
+* Cut the ties for the rear legs (4 total) with the [precision wire cutters]{qty:1}

 ## Embed mounting nuts in the stage {pagestep}